Update for Version 2.2

 Footage from EdisonsMathsClub#6469

-An example single target double VV setup with Sucrose using Guoba swirl.
-Childe uses his stance change to apply hydro (note that this may cause issues with melee cooldown, particularly without C1- a rCA may be used as an alternative), Xiangling summons Guoba, and Sucrose uses her skill right as Guoba breathes fire to swirl the pyro he self infuses and the hydro on the enemy.
+An example single target double VV setup with Sucrose using Guoba Swirl.
+Childe uses his stance change to apply Hydro (note that this may cause issues with melee cooldown, particularly without C1- a ranged Charged Attack may be used as an alternative), Xiangling summons Guoba, and Sucrose uses her Skill right as Guoba breathes fire to Swirl the Pyro he self infuses and the Hydro on the enemy.

 Footage from Risuke#6743